 Active Learning - Motivation - Being involved and concentrating, keep trying, enjoying achieving what they set out to do.

 Creating and thinking critically - Thinking - Having their own ideas, making links, choosing ways to do things.

 You will see these areas of learning and characteristics referred to in your child’s Learning Journey.

 What to expect when (see below) is a useful booklet that explains the stages of development, what to look out for and how you can support your child at home.

 When your child finishes Reception in July you will be given a report which tells you whether or not your child has met the Early Learning Goal (ELG) in each area of learning.
 The expectations are shown in the following document:

-At SMSJ each child in the EYFS has their own Learning Journey which celebrates his or her experiences and learning.
-The Learning Journeys will contain examples of work your child has done independently, photos of things they have done in the classroom or outside, observations of them playing and learning, notes of things they have said etc.
+At SMSJ each child in the EYFS has their own online Learning Journey (Tapestry) which celebrates his or her experiences and learning.
+The Learning Journeys contain examples of work your child has done independently, photos of things they have done in the classroom or outside, observations of them playing and learning and verbal comments they have made.

-We value the parents contributions to their child’s learning and welcome any contributions to your child’s Learning Journal.
-Feel free to write us a note, have a chat to a member of staff or bring in a photo, drawing or souvenir to share with us.
+We value the parents' contributions to learning and we invite you to make comments on your child's Learning Journey.
+If you require any support with using Tapestry, please see Mrs Brown.
 We also love to hear about events, activities and achievements which happen at home as these help us to learn more about your child.